BGPcoder/Eyes-Tracking/README.md

 This is an exercise from MIT Coding Course for Womxn, Module 8.
 Two cartoon eyes track the movement of your mouse as you load this onto a browser.
 To use:(https://bgpcoder.github.io/Eyes-Tracking/eyes.html)

 Future improvements: I would love change the colors of the eyes and background periodically.
-This could be a pleasant screen saver when you need some artificial company.
+This could be a pleasant screen saver when you need some artificial eys watching you.

 MIT License